Think-iT-Labs/aws-patterns-edc/README.md

 As stated in the [Prerequisites](https://github.com/Think-iT-Labs/aws-patterns-edc/tree/main?tab=readme-ov-file#prerequisites), a registered domain name and a corresponding AWS Certificate Manager (ACM) certificate are required for this pattern.

-This domain name will be used to create the necessary DNS records for the Application Load Balancer (ALB).
+This domain name will be used to create the necessary DNS records (sub-domains) for the Application Load Balancer (ALB).
 The ALB is provisioned in the Amazon EKS cluster and uses Ingress resources to route external traffic to the Eclipse EDC components, securely exposing them to the internet.

+For example, if you provide the domain name `aws-patterns-edc.io`, the pattern will automatically create sub-domains such as `companyx.aws-patterns-edc.io` to expose the company X components.

 You must provide your domain name using the `-var` flag when applying the Terraform configuration.
 This domain must be secured with an ACM certificate that you have already created in your AWS account.

 For instructions on how to request a public certificate, see the [Request a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) guide in the AWS documentation.

 ---

+#### Apply the Terraform configuration

 > **Note:** Before proceeding, ensure you have an active AWS session in your current terminal.
 Your local AWS credentials must have the necessary permissions to create and manage EKS clusters and related resources.